erfanshayegani/erfanshayegani.github.io/_pages/about.md

 		<a href="https://engage.ucr.edu/symposium" target="_blank">[paper]</a>
 	</li>
 	<li>
-		<b>Mar 2023</b>: Our paper "That Doesn't Go There: Attacks on Shared State in Multi-User Augmented Reality Applications" has been accepted to <b>USENIX SECURITY 2024</b> subject to major revision!
+		<b>Mar 2023</b>: Our paper "That Doesn't Go There: Attacks on Shared State in Multi-User Augmented Reality Applications" has been accepted to <b>USENIX SECURITY 2024</b>!
 		<a href="https://arxiv.org/abs/2308.09146">[paper]</a>
 	</li>
 </ul>